Choosing the right IDE for your Jupyter Notebook projects

 JupyterLab supports various document types such as Notebooks, Markdown and code files & caters to diverse workflows.
 Here are some notable features of JupyterLab:

-• JupyterLab RTC support, enabling real-time collaboration by allowing multiple users to edit the same document simultaneously.
+- JupyterLab RTC support, enabling real-time collaboration by allowing multiple users to edit the same document simultaneously (still an opt-in, experimental feature).

 Google Colab

-Google Colab is a cloud-based IDE that supports Jupyter notebooks and seamlessly integrates with Google Drive.
+Google Colab is a cloud-based IDE that supports Jupyter notebooks and integrates with Google Drive.
 This integration enables users to store, share, and collaborate on notebook files easily.
-Moreover, Colab grants access to Google’s robust computing infrastructure, which includes free GPU and TPU resources for accelerated machine learning tasks.
+Colab grants access to Google’s computing infrastructure, including free GPU and TPU resources for accelerated machine learning tasks, and now ships with built-in Gemini AI assistance for code generation and explanation.

 While Google Colab provides free access to GPU, there’s no guarantee on the type & duration of the compute resource you will get, even on their paid plans.
 This makes Google Colab unsuitable for production workflows.